ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 intuition, there was a serious amount of thought and challenge that came in actually implementing my solution.

-Being certain that the upstream pass couldn't handle the job, I started by coding my own solution.
-I then realized my original premise was wrong so I put a serious amount of work into re-shaping upstream.
-After further trials I came to realize the most efficient solution was going to a combination of both passes.
-Not only did implementation prove to be difficult, but finding the shape of desired solution was a challenge in itself.

-When I went to Lehigh (below), I had no training in using LLVM, and when I left, I left only with what I had learned myself.
-Cray was a much different experience because my colleagues were an enormous help in becoming proficient at LLVM.
-By the end of the summer I surprised myself by how much I felt I had learned.
+I originally started by thinking that the easiest path would be writing a pass that would manually find anything we were targeting - the upstream pass couldn't handle it.
+After a month and I finally had something that worked, I realized that the upstream pass was much more capable than I expected.
+It's important that I started this way though because working on my own pass taught me enough to understand what the upstream code was doing.

+My understanding of the upstream pass distressed me greatly because it meant I might have to throw away the last month of work.
+Thankfully for my sanity, it turned out in the end that we needed both passes to get everything right.
+Coming in on the last day to see the successful results from our performance benchmarks was a surreal experience.

+While I had gained some introductory experience in LLVM through my internship at Lehigh University during the prior summer, it was limited.
+The work I did at Cray definitely helped me make huge strides in my understanding of LLVM.
+The biggest reason for my growth at Cray, was the generous help from my colleagues, who helped me in everything from Git to LLVM (as you might expect) to recreational math.

 I presented a [poster][CrayPoster] of my work at the Intern fair at the end of the Summer and [again][URPoster] at another poster fair for UR's Computer Science open house.

 ## Intern, Intelligent and Scalable Systems Research Experience for Undergrads (REU), Lehigh University, Summer 2018

-In short, I wrote several LLVM passes to help provide static separation of memory properties in C++.
+In this internship, I wrote several LLVM passes to helped provide static separation of memory with certain properties in C++.

-This program is part of a large series of NSF sponsored programs where undergraduate students work and research during the Summer on projects all over the nation.
-I chose to work on a language feature project that concerned itself with the future complications promised by heterogeneous
-systems: with more and more features that a system can offer, the programmer will become less and less able to take full advantage of their system.
-The beauty of languages is that they are able to abstract away from the hardware and provide a high-level command of what is to happen.
+This [program][LehighNSFLink] is part of a large series of NSF sponsored programs in which undergraduate students work and research during the summer on project all over the nation.
+I chose to work on a language feature project that concerned itself with the future complications posed by increasingly heterogeneous systems: with more and more feature bloat in a system, a programmer become less and less able to fully take advantage of their system.
+The beauty of languages is that they are able to abstract away from the hardware and provide a high-altitude overview of what is to happen.

 The system that I worked most on was transactional memory.

 ### Transactional Memory
-A transaction is a memory operation that appears to happen instantly.
+A transaction is a memory operation that appears to happen instantly, and can produce a consistent history of actions.
-Here's an analogy to explain:

-Imagine you're moving your furniture from one house to another.
-The movers arrive, pack up your favorite recliner, and leave.
-Sometime during the day, you get a back ache so you drive home for lunch to relax on your recliner, but find it gone.
-Well, if it wasn't there, it must be at your new house - so you drive there, but it also wasn't there!
-You throw up your hands and collapse in defeat.
-The movers stopped to get lunch on the way...

-If the movers moved transactionally, the recliner would move instantaneously from your first house to your second.

-The abstraction of a moving company is that they move things, timing is just an implementation detail.
-In the same way, you program your computer to complete operations with certain abstractions, timing also not being one of them.
-Transactional memory gives the program the impression that your furniture is being moved instantaneously.

 My contribution was in the topic of static separation of 'transactional' variables.
 I added a program feature that allowed programmers to tag